Garden Sage Seeds

 ⚠️ Important Notices

-• Cash on delivery is not available.
+• Cash on delivery is NOT available.

 • Always provide a valid mobile number with country code when ordering (e.g., +365 456 7686 576).

 • Do not order to P.O.
-Boxes or if you cannot be home to sign for the package.
-We cannot leave parcels with neighbors.
+Boxes, or if you cannot be home to sign for the package, parcels cannot be left with neighbors.

 • If a package sent to a P.O.
-Box is lost or undelivered, you lose the right to a refund.
+Box is lost or undelivered, no refund will be issued.

 📦 Lost, Returned & Reshipping Packages

-• We cannot refund packages lost or destroyed by customs.
+• Brazil & Mexico Customers: We cannot refund packages lost or destroyed by customs.

-• If your package is returned, we will refund only the product cost — shipping costs are not refundable.
+• If your package is returned, we will refund only the product cost — shipping costs are non-refundable.

 • If a package is returned to us for any reason, you are responsible for paying the return shipping (€2) plus the cost to resend the package.